Skip to content

 The authorisation server is responsible for issuing access tokens for protected resources under its control.

 OAuth gives server implementers the freedom to determine how the users get authenticated and how the actual authorisation is obtained.
-The Connect2id server takes full advantage of this freedom and provides a flexible web API for plugging arbitrary authentication factors, policies and logic to determine the issue of the tokens and their properties, such as scope.
+The Connect2id server takes full advantage of this freedom and provides a flexible web API to plug in authentication factors, policies and logic to determine the issue of the tokens and their properties, such as scope.

 8.1 Authenticating users